MidNite Sleep Aid Review (Previous Version)

 The bottle tells you to take one gummy, but doesn’t tell you when to take it.
 So I decided to chew one 30 minutes before my ideal time of falling asleep.

 The gummy had a cherry flavor, and the 2 mg sugar content was noticeable.
-It was sweet, tasted pretty good and was easy to chew.
-I personally don’t have a problem swallowing pills or capsules.
-If you do though, I imagine these gummies could be a much easier option.
+It was sweet, tasted good and was easy to chew.
+I personally don’t have a problem swallowing pills or capsules, but I can see why the easier to consume gummies might appeal to some people.

-I read in bed for a while, didn’t feel particularly drowsy after 30 minutes, but turned the light out to go to sleep anyway.
-I know from experience that this type of sleep aid doesn’t tend to knock me out, and that the effect is more subtle.
-But I still like to keep an eye out just in case one comes along that somehow does have a more powerful effect.
+I stayed awake reading in bed for a while as usual.
+I didn’t feel particularly drowsy after 30 minutes, but turned the light out to go to sleep anyway.
+I know from experience that this type of sleep aid doesn’t tend to knock me out, and that the effect is often more subtle.
+But I still carefully observe how I feel when I take a new sleep aid to see if I notice a sedative effect or anything else.

-I do wonder sometimes if trying to stay alert to see if I start to feel less alert is counterproductive and a bit silly!
-But it’s not like I put up resistance as a stubborn challenge to the sleep aid; I just let my brain casually take mental notes if I feel different to any other night.
+I do wonder sometimes if trying to stay alert to see if I start to feel less alert is counterproductive!
+But I don’t see it as putting up resistance as a challenge to the sleep aid; I just let my brain casually take mental notes if I feel different to any other night.

-I believe I fell asleep soon after switching off the light the first night I tried MidNite.
-I woke once around 3 a.m. but soon fell asleep again and got around seven and a half hours’ sleep, which is a good amount for me.
+I believe I fell asleep soon after switching off the light the first night I tried the MidNite sleep aid.
+I woke once around 3 a.m., but soon fell asleep again and got around seven and a half hours’ sleep, which is a good amount for me.

 I often take longer than five minutes to fall asleep, and often wake up more than once.
 And I can’t deny that I feel the need for that strong coffee before stepping out the front door sometimes!
 So all in all, I was fairly pleased with the first night.